roahmlab/RAPTOR/Examples/Kinova/Armour/README.md

 # ARMOUR
-This folder contains an implementation of [ARMOUR](https://roahmlab.github.io/armour/).
+This folder contains an implementation that integrates both [ARMOUR](https://roahmlab.github.io/armour/) and [WAITR](https://roahmlab.github.io/waitr-dev/).

 The following constraints are activated:
 - Joint limits